 Is Squirting/Female Ejaculation Real?

+What is squirting and is it real?
 Let’s bust out some science for a sec.
 AFAB (assigned female at birth) folks -- this is folks born with a vulva-- can totally ejaculate, and while there are lots of rumors circulating that 'it's just pee', here's the reality: the chemical breakdown differs.
 Yes, there are usually small percentages of urine present because the liquid also comes from the paraurethral glands, but female ejaculate also contains other fluids.

 There are also two types of stimulation that can lead to squirting.
 Yes, female anatomy is complex, but this just means there are different journeys leading up to the same rewarding destination.
 The first type of stimulation is dependent, which means a woman needs some type of G spot stimulation or bladder stimulation to squirt.
 The other type is autonomous, which means a woman can squirt without even trying.

-It’s important to note that “squirting orgasm” isn’t necessarily an orgasm.
-It’s a release of pleasure, and it can certainly happen simultaneously with a clitoral orgasm, but it can also occur separately altogether.
+It’s important to note that “squirting orgasm” isn’t necessarily a female orgasm.
+It’s a release of sexual pleasure, and it can certainly happen simultaneously with a clitoral orgasm, but it can also occur separately altogether.
 This is why we’re covering how long does it take for a woman to orgasm and multiple orgasms as well.
 So, before you learn how to orgasm at the same time, read on below for some basic tips.

 Squirting for Beginners - Here's How!

-- On average, it takes a woman 14 minutes of stimulation.
+- On average, it takes a woman 14 minutes of sexual stimulation.
 So to start, you need to get some blood flowing to your genitals with some clitoral play or stimulation from your favorite toy.
 No reason to rush, just go with the flow.

 - Start stimulating the G-spot by moving your focus away from your clitoris and internally to the tissue that you can picture is under your belly button.
 Think of it like a “come hither” motion with your fingers.

-- Once it’s feeling like you’re hitting that sweet spot, intensify the pleasure with stronger stimulation or a G spot toy.
+- Once it’s feeling like you’re hitting that sweet spot, intensify the pleasure with stronger sexual stimulation or a G spot toy.

 - It might feel like you want to pee, but don’t pull back!
 Either way, you’ve probably put down a towel at this point, but once you squirt you’ll understand that it isn’t pee.
 Let go of having control of your body and it can do wonders.
 That’s how we discovered masturbating in the first place!